-68.-(1) Where -
+- 20 68.-(1) Where - (a) after considering the statements made, or documents or articles produced, in the course of an investigation conducted by it under this Part; or - (b) where such investigation was conducted by an inspector, after considering the report of the inspector, the Commission proposes to make a decision that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed, the Commission shall -

-- (a) after considering the statements made, or documents or articles produced, in the course of an investigation conducted by it under this Part; or - (b) where such investigation was conducted by an inspector, after considering the report of the inspector, the Commission proposes to make a decision that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed, the Commission shall -
+- (i) give written notice to the person likely to be affected by such decision; and - (ii) give such person an opportunity to make representations to the Commission.

-- (i) give written notice to the person likely to be affected by such direction; and - (ii) give such person an opportunity to make representations to the Commission. - (2) Subject to subsection (3), upon considering any representation made to the Commission under subsection (1)(ii), the Commission may, as it thinks fit, make a decision that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed. - (3) In the case of a merger involving any public interest consideration, the Commission shall not make any decision under subsection (2) until the Commission has referred the matter to the Minister for a determination as to whether the merger is to be exempted under paragraph 1 of the Fourth Schedule, and the Commission shall make its decision in accordance with such determination.
+(2) Subject to subsections (3) and (5), upon considering any representation made to the Commission under subsection (1)(ii), the Commission may, as it thinks fit, make a decision that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed.